Autodesk-Forge/forge-sketchit-revit/SketchIt/Insomina.REST/README.md

 9. Publish your Design Automation activity.

 10. Prepare your input and output url.
-You need to upload an old version of revit file as input Url, you can use [Revit2014.rvt](./Revit2014.rvt) for test.

 11. Post your Design Automation workitem.